cseriildi/42Vienna/common_core/pipex/README.md

 #### In the parent process

-- Wait for the child process to finish
-- If you have more than 2 commands, repeat the following steps until you execute the second-to-last command:
+- Repeat the following steps until you execute the second-to-last command:

 	- Pipe (use another integer array) and fork
 	- **In the child process:**